 If the dough is getting too warm, allow to chill again for a bit too.

 I wouldn’t skip this part in the instructions, the result is well worth the wait.
 One bite and you’ll agree that the small fuss was totally worth it.

 It’s much easier to use the time chilling the dough than having to do piping and decorating, which you don’t have to do.
 It’s a great way to think, right?

 You can also feel free to use your favourite cookie cutters for this recipe.
 This would make a cute gingerbread men recipe.

 I like to use semisweet chocolate chips for this recipe, because they are my favourite.
 Yet, you can also use dark chocolate if you prefer.

-To Store: Place in an airtight container for up to 5 days.
+Place in an airtight container for up to 5 days.